Guneet-Singh-Kalra/orbital/README.md

 ## Core Gameplay (MVP)

-* Minimap is empty by default
+- Minimap is empty by default
-* Players can perform a **Radar Scan**
+- Players can perform a **Radar Scan**

-  * Reveals nearby players within a radius for a short duration
+  - Reveals nearby players within a radius for a short duration
-  * Notifies scanned players that they have been spotted
+  - Notifies scanned players that they have been spotted
-  * Scan has a server-enforced cooldown
+  - Scan has a server-enforced cooldown

-* Players can target an area and deploy an **Orbital Railcannon**
+- Players can target an area and deploy an **Orbital Railcannon**

-  * Weapon has a charge-up time
+  - Weapon has a charge-up time
-  * All players in the kill zone are notified during the charge phase
+  - All players in the kill zone are notified during the charge phase
-  * Strike resolves automatically after charging
+  - Strike resolves automatically after charging

-* Players can activate a **Shield**
+- Players can activate a **Shield**

-  * Single-use
+  - Single-use
-  * Cooldown-based
+  - Cooldown-based
-  * Reflects the attack back to the attacker
+  - Reflects the attack back to the attacker
-  * Shield status is hidden from the attacker
+  - Shield status is hidden from the attacker

-* There is **no respawn timer**
+- **Death & Respawn**

-  * Being eliminated removes you from active play
+  - On being eliminated, a player is temporarily removed from active play
-  * Eliminated players can still see the attacker’s last known location
+  - Respawn occurs after a cooldown timer (default 5 minutes)
-  * Players must physically reposition and wait for a chance to retaliate
+  - While waiting, eliminated players can still see attacker locations to plan revenge

 ---